Please ensure Javascript is enabled for purposes of accessibility The Antrim Gypsum Project Skip to main content

 • Excavators and front-end loaders (primary loading units)

-• Rigid frame and/or articulated haul trucks (primary hauling unit, pit to rock and overburden stockpiles)
+• Rigid frame and/or articulated haul trucks (primary hauling units for rock and overburden)

 • Track dozers, excavators, graders, and water trucks (mine support fleet)